-On November 17, 2020, the Foundation issued \$100 million of Taxable Bonds Series 2020, the proceeds of which will be used by the Foundation to provide grant funding in furtherance of its charitable purpose, including but not limited to making grants to counter systemic racial injustice experienced by Native Americans and Black/African Americans.
+On November 17, 2020, the Foundation issued \$100 million of Taxable Bonds Series 2020, the proceeds of which were used by the Foundation to provide grant funding in furtherance of its charitable purpose, including but not limited to making grants to counter systemic racial injustice experienced by Native Americans and Black/African Americans.
 The bonds were sold at par with a coupon rate of 2.754% per annum payable semiannually and a balloon payment of principal to be paid in full anytime between April 1, 2050 and October 1, 2050, but not later than October 1, 2050.
-Interest expense was \$2,754 and \$2,759 for the years ended December 31, 2022 and 2021, respectively.
+Interest expense was \$2,754 for each of the years ended December 31, 2023 and 2022.